Orff Training

 Joan Eckroth portrait

-For over forty years, Joan Eckroth-Riley has been sharing her passion for music education with students ranging in age from kindergarten through adults.
-She currently shares the joy of making music with students at Murray State University in Kentucky as an assistant professor and coordinator of music education.
-Joan is the author of “Everyday Improvisation; Interactive Lessons for the General Music Classroom” & “Everyday Composition; Interactive Lessons for the General Music Classroom'' published by Alfred, and a contributing author to “Kaleidoscope,” lessons on the new Core Music Standards sponsored by NAfME.
-In addition to her teaching duties, Joan is a certified recorder and movement instructor for Orff Schulwerk Levels Courses, is a frequent workshop presenter on standards and assessments for elementary music, and serves as a clinician for JW Pepper & Alfred Music companies.
-Joan holds a Master of Arts in Music Education with an emphasis in Orff Schulwerk from the University of St. Thomas in St. Paul, MN.
-She is the immediate past president of the newly formed Quad State Orff Chapter, a past president of the North Dakota Music Educators Association and Prairie Winds Orff, and was honored to be named the 2016 ND Music Educator of the Year.
+For more than forty years Joan Eckroth-Riley has been sharing her passion for music education.
+She currently serves at Murray State University in Kentucky as associate professor and coordinator of music education.
+She is the author of Everyday Improvisation: Interactive Lessons for the Music Classroom and Everyday Composition: Interactive Lessons for the Music Classroom, and co-editor of Lessons Learned; A Dozen Plans for Orff Process and Improvisation.
+Eckroth-Riley is a certified recorder and movement instructor for Orff Schulwerk teacher training courses, frequent workshop presenter on standards and assessments for elementary music, and musical clinician around the country.
+She holds a master’s degree in music education with an emphasis in Orff Schulwerk from the University of St. Thomas in St. Paul, Minnesota, and was honored to be named the North Dakota Music Educator of the Year in 2016.